Lazona Kawasaki Plaza

 Lazona Kawasaki Plaza (ラゾーナ川崎プラザ, Razōna Kawasaki puraza) is a shopping mall in Saiwai-ku, Kawasaki, Japan.
-The mall adjoins the west side Kawasaki Station.
+The mall adjoins the west side of Kawasaki Station.
 It is the largest commercial facility in the Mitsui Fudosan affiliate and has the highest sales volume.

 Structure

 The design is by Ricardo Bofill Taller de Arquitectura, and makes use of natural lighting.
 There is a branch shrine of Izumo-taisha on the flat roof of a building.

 History

 Between 1908 and 2000, the lot was occupied by a Toshiba factory.
 Construction of Lazona began in 2001.
 The mall opened on 28 September 2006.

 On May 5, 2019, the unit BEST FRIENDS! made their first concert.